ibm-cloud-docs/dns-svcs/faq.md

 The zone states definitions are as follows.
 * **Pending**: When a DNS zone is added to the instance it will be in `Pending`.
 In this state Resource Records can be added, deleted or updated.
 Since the zone does not have any permitted networks, the zone will not be served by the resolvers in any region.
 * **Active**: When a domain has one or more permitted networks added then the domain state changes to `ACTIVE` and the domain will be served by the resolver from all the regions.
 * **Disabled**: In this state the zone will not be served and all control path operations will be disabled except deleting the zone.

 ## Can I use any name for the zone?
 {: faq}
 {: support}

 In general, yes, you can use any name for the zone.
-Certain IBM-owned or IBM-specific DNS zone names are restricted, in other words, they can't be created in Private DNS.
+Certain IBM-owned or IBM-specific DNS zone names are restricted, in other words, they can't be created in {{site.data.keyword.dns_short}}.
 See [Restricted DNS zone names](/docs/dns-svcs?topic=dns-svcs-managing-dns-zones#restricted-dns-zone-names) for the complete list.
-The zone names must be 2-level deep (for example, `example.com`).
-After the zone has been added, hostnames within the zone can be multiple levels deep, depending on your needs (for example, you can add records for `hostname.example.com`, or `hostname.subdomain.example.com`, and so on).

 ## Can I create two DNS zones with the same name?
 {: faq}

 Creating two DNS Zones with the same name is allowed.
-Use label and description to differentiate between the two.
+Use label and description as described in the following steps to differentiate between the two.
+ 1. Create an instance of {{site.data.keyword.dns_short}}.
+ 2. Create a DNS zone for each environment (for example, production, staging, development, testing).
+When creating the zone, be sure to include a description indicating what environment the zone is for.
+The zone name is the same for each zone (for example, `testing.com`).
+    A single {{site.data.keyword.dns_short}} instance can only contain 10 zones.
+    {: note}
+ 3. Add a zone to the instance of {{site.data.keyword.dns_short}}.
+ 4. In each respective zone, add specific VPCs as permitted networks.
+For example, for a development VPC, create a permitted network with the development VPC ID in the DNS zone for the development environment.
+    While duplicate zone names are allowed in an account, duplicate zones cannot be associated with a single permitted network.
+    {: note}
+ 5. The result is that traffic from the development VPC only sees records from the development DNS zone and similarly for all the other environments.
+This way, you can use the same zone name in all environments, with the results tailored to each respective environment.

 ## Can I add the same permitted network (for example, a VPC) to two DNS zones of the same name?
 {: faq}